JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

 - **Deploy and operationalize ML solutions.**

-  - Apply all software engineering practices(f.ex security, logging and monitoring, task management, API versioning):
+  - Apply all software engineering practices(f.ex security, logging and monitoring, task management, API versioning).

-    - Security
+  - Manage following practices:

+    - End-to-end and A/B testing

+    - API versioning, if multiple versions of the model are used

-    - Logging
+    - Reliability and failover

-    - Monitoring
+    - Ongoing maintenance

+    - Cloud infrastructure best practices, such as continuous integration/continuous deployment (CI/CD).

+  - Deploy a model using Sagemaker hosting services:

+    - S3 Path to store artifacts.

+    - Docker registry path for image with inference code.

+    - Name for deployment steps.

   -